infretis/infretis/examples/gromacs/puckering/README.md

 ```

 You should now see `(molmod)` in the lower left of your terminal.
 Whenever you open a new terminal, write `mamba activate molmod` to activate the required Python packages.

-## Questions
-* **4:** We will perform the exercise from the directory `~/infretis/examples/gromacs/puckering/`.
+We will perform the exercise from the directory `~/infretis/examples/gromacs/puckering/`.
 Get an overview of the folder structure and all the files we will be using by navigating to that directory and running
 ```bash
 ls *